Scenario Analysis in Line with the TCFD Recommendations

 The JFE Group takes seriously the increased frequency and severity of recent climatic hazards in Japan and overseas.
 Having one’s daily life put in danger is a huge risk.
 It is our mission to promote disaster prevention and mitigation as well as national resilience to maintain vital infrastructure that is essential to daily life and economic activities.

-Drawing upon its collective strengths, the JFE Group is able to contribute in many ways, such as by protecting key structures from earthquakes using structural steel such as high-strength H-shaped steel and steel pipe piles as well as steel sheet piles, reinforcing embankments that are prone to bursting, and providing disaster prevention products such as hybrid tide embankments and permeable steel slit dams.
-JFE Engineering is also able to handle a wide range of infrastructure construction projects, including bridges, gas, water and sewage, and pipelines.
+The JFE Group is able to draw upon its collective strengths to contribute in many ways—for example, by protecting key structures from earthquakes using structural steel such as high-strength H-shaped steel and steel pipe piles as well as steel sheet piles, reinforcing embankments that are prone to bursting, and providing disaster prevention products such as hybrid tide embankments and permeable steel slit dams.
+Our engineering business can also handle a wide range of infrastructure construction projects, including bridges, gas, water and sewage, and pipelines.

 Links to information about the JFE Group Environmental Vision for 2050 and Climate Change Scenario Analysis